Rev. Deborah Lee

 Sara Fread

-Sara is a relatively recent Bay Area transplant.
+Sara is a Bay Area transplant.
 She grew up in the cornfields of northeast Iowa and now calls the foggy hills of San Francisco home.
-When she isn’t studying or working, you can find Sara curled up with a book on her back deck, exploring Golden Gate Park, or admiring the Pacific at Ocean Beach.
+When she isn’t working, you can find Sara curled up with a book, exploring the city, singing along to the latest Broadway soundtrack, or snapping a thousandth picture of her rescue cat Lyra.